-Freelance trainers, like many other businesses, often find that one of the biggest barriers to a happy freelance life is an unpredictable cash flow.
+An unpredictable cash flow is often one of the biggest barriers to a happy freelance life.
 There’s nothing worse than worrying about how you’re going to pay the bills or chasing overdue invoices.

 If this strikes a chord, here are seven cash flow killers that might be adding stress to your life right now as well as my own hints and tips about how to avoid them.